(note: this article is also available in our Customer Service Center)

 Using Twitter to generate leads and meet sales prospects isn’t hard, but takes a bit of practice.

-Since launching NeedTagger in 2012, we’ve helped 2,500 businesses find and connect with new customers on Twitter.
+Since launching NeedTagger in 2012, we’ve helped thousands of businesses find and connect with new customers on Twitter.
 Along the way, we’ve learned a few things about the right and wrong ways to use Twitter as a customer acquisition channel.

 This post summarizes the top 10 best practices (in our opinion) and provides links to examples and other resources that should save you time and help you get better results.